apache/samza/docs/_blog/2020-07-01-announcing-the-release-of-apache-samza--1.5.0.md

 <!--more-->

+**IMPORTANT NOTE**: As noted in the last release, this release has **backward incompatible changes regarding samza job submission**.
+Details can be found on [SEP-23: Simplify Job Runner](https://cwiki.apache.org/confluence/display/SAMZA/SEP-23%3A+Simplify+Job+Runner)

 We are thrilled to announce the release of Apache Samza 1.5.0.

 Today, Samza forms the backbone of hundreds of real-time production applications across a multitude of companies, such as LinkedIn, Slack, and Redfin, among many others.
 Samza provides leading support for large-scale stateful stream processing with: